freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index120.md

 ## Description
 <section id='description'>
-The `match` variable is currently unused, which can lead to unused variable warnings in some linters.
+The <code>match</code> parameter is currently unused, which can lead to unused variable warnings in some linters.
-To fix this, prefix or replace it with an underscore (`_`) - both ways signal to the reader and linter that you're aware you don't need this.
+To fix this, prefix or replace it with an underscore (<code>_</code>) - both ways signal to the reader and linter that you're aware you don't need this.
 Note that a single underscore can only be used once in a function and may conflict with some libraries (Lodash, Undrescore.js).
 </section>